rightscale-cookbooks/rs-mysql/README.md

 # Usage

-To setup a standalone MySQL server, place the `rs-mysql::server` recipe in the runlist.
+To setup a standalone MySQL server, place the `rs-mysql::default` recipe in the runlist.

 ## Creating a new volume